NARASIMHACHAR R., 1860-1936

 R. Narasimhachar(ಆರ್. ನರಸಿಂಹಾಚಾರ್) is one of the stalwarts who worked tirelessly for the cause of Kannada culture during the later decades of the nineteenth century and the early decades of the twentieth century.
 His contributions to the areas of Archaeology, Epigraphy, Textual Criticism and History of Kannada literature are unsurpassed to this day and they have served as veritable gold mines for future generations of scholars many of whom were under his tutelage.

-was born in Srirangapattana and obtained his B.A. degree in 1882.
-He was the
+Srirangapattana and obtained his B.A. degree in 1882.
+He was the first person to

 Narasimhachar was well versed in Sanskrit, Tamil, English and Kannada.
 He acquired many skills necessary for his life’s mission under the able guidance of his mentor B.L.Rice.
 His contribution to various fields of knowledge involving erudition and commitment are described here afterwards.

 Textual Criticism: Narasimhachar’s work in this field was path breaking.
 The science of textual criticism was not established and he had to form his own rules and adopt methods that were invented by him.
 Some details about the works edited by R.N. are given below: